 The African Environmental Defenders Initiative was instituted by Natural Justice on Human Rights Day, 2019.
 The Initiatives overall objective is to enhance respect for the work of African Environmental Defenders and advocate for and secure their human rights.
 The Initiative aims to minimise or manage the risks faced by Defenders in Africa by offering support to enhance their resilience in terms of protection against threats.

 Through the Initiative, Natural Justice established the African Environmental Defenders Fund.
-This is a joint programme by Natural Justice and the International Land Coalition which provides emergency funding to land and environmental Defenders based in Africa whose lives are under threat due to their activism or actions.
+This is a joint programme by Natural Justice and the various partners which provides emergency funding to land and environmental Defenders based in Africa whose lives are under threat due to their activism or actions.
 The website of the Fund can be accessed here: https://envirodefenders.africa/

 Other activities under the Initiative include: